 Whereas migration for short-term work has emerged as the most substantial income booster, The average annual income of farmers before migration for short-term work as a livelihood activity was Rs.
 52,689 but after migration for short-term work as a livelihood activity average income increased to Rs.
 1,78,389 resulting in an annual income increase of Rs 125,700 showing significant difference.
 This highlights the attractiveness of higher-paying, short-term job opportunities outside the village, prompting individuals to seek employment beyond their immediate surroundings.

 With respect to skilled work, such as pottery, tailoring, basket making and craft works it has shown a significant impact on the income of the farmers who are involved in the activity.
 The average annual income of farmers before being involved in skilled work was Rs.
-65,400 but after being involved in skilled work as a livelihood activity average annual income increased to Rs.
+65,400 but after being involved in skilled work as a livelihood activity the average annual income increased to Rs.
 1,27,900 resulting in an annual income increase of Rs 62,500.
 The persistence of traditional crafts and skills provides sustainable income sources for local artisans, contributing to the preservation of cultural heritage and economic well-being.

-Similarly, Government employment has shown a significant income boost for farmers who are into government employment and also practice farming, The average annual income of farmers before being involved in Government employment was Rs.
-93,000 but after being involved in Government employment as a livelihood activity average annual income increased to Rs.
+Similarly, Government employment has shown a significant income boost for farmers who are into government employment and also practise farming.
+The average annual income of farmers before being involved in Government employment was Rs.
+93,000 but after being involved in Government employment as a livelihood activity the average annual income increased to Rs.
 7,43,000 resulting with an average difference of Rs 650,000, while private sector employment has also resulted in an average annual increase of Rs 125,000.
 These employment options offer competitive salaries and job security, attracting individuals seeking higher incomes.

 Further, the rank analysis reveals that, government employment ranked first with highest increase in annual income, followed by migration and private employment.
 Among non-farm activity, construction work and petty business also showed substantial income gains.
 In contrast, poultry, sheep and goat rearing, and MGNREGA work recorded relatively lower income increases.
 The significant p-values (<0.05) indicate that the increase in income after adopting additional livelihood activities along with crop production was statistically significant.In conclusion, the data reflects the success of diversifying livelihood activities in rural areas.
 The incorporation of various farm and non-farm activities alongside traditional agriculture has led to increased incomes and improved livelihoods, underlining the importance of embracing diverse economic opportunities for sustainable rural development.